University of Oxford logo

 Ian Griffiths

-I am a Professor of Industrial Mathematics and a Royal Society University Research Fellow in the Mathematical Institute at the University of Oxford.
-I am a Professorial Fellow in Industrial Mathematics at Mansfield College.
-I have a collaborative network with Howard Stone and the Complex Fluids Group at Princeton, and the Laboratory of Fields, Flows, and Interfaces at Ryerson University in Toronto.
-Prior to my current position I was a postdoctoral research associate in the Complex Fluids Group, Princeton, and in OCCAM at Oxford.
-I completed my doctorate in Oxford in glass tube manufacture.
+I am a Professor of Industrial Mathematics in the Mathematical Institute at the University of Oxford.
+I am a Professorial Fellow in Industrial Mathematics and the Janet Dyson Fellow at Mansfield College.
+I have a collaborative network with Howard Stone and the Complex Fluids Group at Princeton, and the Laboratory of Fields, Flows, and Interfaces at Toronto Metropolitan University.
+Prior to my current position I was a Royal Society University Research Fellow.
+(Photograph credit: John Cairns.)

 Our group